foureyes/csci-ua.0479-spring2021-001/assignments/04-rolling-2020.md

 ### Prep

-* Download [a csv of rolling sales data from Manhattan from Sep 2018 - Aug 2019](./hw03/rollingsales_manhattan.csv) from September 2018 to August 2019.
+* Download [a csv of rolling sales data from Manhattan from Sep 2018 - Aug 2019](./hw03/rollingsales_manhattan.csv) from September 2018 to August 2019".
 	* this data was sourced from [NYC Department of Finance’s Rolling Sales data for Manhattan](https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page)
-	* save the `csv` file into your `data/raw` directory in your repository
+	* save the `csv` file into your repository
 	* read the [companion "Data Dictionary"](https://www1.nyc.gov/assets/finance/downloads/pdf/07pdf/glossary_rsf071607.pdf) for information on the data stored in the columns

 ### Starting a Notebook and General Requirements

-* open up the empty notebook, `src/rollingsales.ipynb`, in jupyterlab / jupyter notebook
+* open up the empty notebook, `rollingsales.ipynb`, in jupyterlab / jupyter notebook
 * go through the instructions below... and make sure that...
 * ⚠️ for each numbered instruction, insert a markdown cell before your code that has the first line of the instruction ⚠️
 	* (the number and the accompanying line of text)